isomerpages/gb-assist/pages/solutionrepo/solution2258.md

 ### Description

-Endpoint Security
-Secures Windows (desktops and servers), Mac, iOS, and Android devices by infusing high-fidelity machine learning into a blend of threat protection techniques for the broadest protection against ransomware and advanced attacks
+Endpoint SecuritySecures Windows (desktops and servers), Mac, iOS, and Android devices by infusing high-fidelity machine learning into a blend of threat protection techniques for the broadest protection against ransomware and advanced attacks

-### Details of Solution

-Click <a href='https://www.gobusiness.gov.sg/images/psg/InnocomTrendmicro20200707_Desensitised_Annex_3_Part_3.pdf' target='_blank'>here</a> to view details of solution.
+### Packages Available

 ### Eligibility Criteria